🩺 Key Preventive Screenings: How to Protect Your Health for Years to Come

 For Adults 50+

-• Colorectal Cancer: From age 45-50, frequency depends on the method:
+• Colorectal Cancer: Starting at age 45-50, frequency depends on the method:

 • Colonoscopy — every 10 years.